AzertoxHDW/personnal-website/README.md

 **How is it created ?**

 Created using HTML5 and TailwindCSS.
-Some PHP is to expect at some point.
+Some PHP may be expected at some point.

 **Want to help ?**